Darkseal/DownPicker/README.md

 - retrieve, customize and hook on the inner **UIPickerView** control using the `[self.downPicker getPickerView]` method (use at your own risk).
 - retrieve, customize and hook on the inner **UITextField** control using the `[self.downPicker getTextField]` method (use at your own risk).
 Remember that it's the exact same control you passed, so you might prefer to use your main reference instead.
 - the cancel button can be removed if the boolean flag property `shouldDisplayCancelButton` is set to `NO` after DownPicker is instantiated
+- the textField is updated with the value of the current scroll position only when the `Done` button is pressed if the boolean flag property `updateTextFieldValueOnlyWhenDonePressed` is set to `YES` after DownPicker is instantiated

 ## Upcoming Features